kr4g/AlloGen/README.md

 # AlloGen

-"Allo-", from the Ancient Greek "ἄλλος" (állos), meaning "other" or "different."
+"Allo-", from the Ancient Greek "ἄλλος" (állos), meaning "other", "different", or "alien".

-"-gen", from the Ancient Greek "γένος" (genos), meaning "kind," "family," or "birth."
+"-gen", from the Ancient Greek suffix "γένος" (genos), meaning "kind", "family", or "birth".

+or

+"gen-", from the Latin prefix *genus*, sharing similar meaning with the Ancient Greek.

-`AlloGen` is then a stand-alone software, and a companion library for [AlloPy](https://github.com/kr4g/AlloPy.git), oriented around the *genetics* and the *generation* of the *Alien*.
+`AlloGen` is then a stand-alone software, and a companion library for [`AlloPy`](https://github.com/kr4g/AlloPy.git), oriented around the *genetics* and the *generation* of the *Alien*.

 *Coming soon...*